dojo/docs/welcome.rst

     * `dojo.addOnLoad <dojo/addOnLoad>`_

-      Registers a function to be triggered after the DOM has finished loading and widgets declared in markup have been instantiated.
+      Call functions after the DOM has finished loading and widgets declared in markup have been instantiated

+    * `dojo.addOnUnload <dojo/addOnLoad>`_

+      Call functions when the page unloads

   * `dojo.array <dojo/array>`_